National Day of the People's Republic of China: National flag-raising ceremony

-In some years, a flag-raising ceremony has been held at Tiananmen Square in the morning if no parade is scheduled.
-For many years, the 6 a.m.
-National Day flag-raising ceremony is the more important act on years without any anniversary parades.
+For many years, a flag-raising ceremony has been held at Tiananmen Square in the morning of the day if no parade is scheduled on the day.
+The 6 a.m.
+National Day flag-raising ceremony is important in years without any anniversary parades.
 Held at the Tiananmen Square, since 2017 the Beijing Garrison Honor Guard Battalion's Color Guard Company is present for the ceremony with the National Marching Band of the PLA.
-Until 2016 the Beijing People's Armed Police units provided men for the ceremonial color guard.
-The ceremony is open to the general public and tourists and is widely televised and streamed online for viewers at home and aboard.
-At the end of the ceremony, doves are released.
+Until 2016 the Beijing People's Armed Police units provided men for the ceremonial color guard unit.
+The ceremony is open to the public and tourists and is widely televised and streamed online for viewers at home and abroad.
+At the end of the ceremony, doves and colorful balloons are released.

 National civil-military parade

 The special civil-military parade of the People's Liberation Army, People's Armed Police and the Militia together with representatives of the people of all walks of life including the Young Pioneers of China is held on special years in the morning of National Day itself.
-It has since 1984 been televised on China Central Television since 1984 (and broadcast around the world from that year as well via satellite and cable television), is a key highlight of the national celebrations in Beijing.
-The parade was annual from 1950-59 and terminated until 1984.
-There was a parade planned for 1989 but was cancelled following the June 4th crackdown.
+It has been televised on China Central Television since 1984 (and broadcast around the world from that year as well via satellite and cable television), is a key highlight of the national celebrations in Beijing.
+The parade was annual from 1950 to 1959 and terminated until 1984.
+There was a parade planned for 1989 but was cancelled following the 4 June crackdown.
 Parades were held again in 1999 and 2009.

-The parade is overseen by the president of the People's Republic of China as well as other top leadership.
+The parade is overseen by the paramount leader as well as other top leadership.